ZoltanTheDM/Choosy/README.md

 Drag the item you want to add a choice to into the box.
 Then drag items to be gained or macro to be run when a choice is made.
 There can be any number of items gained and macros run per choice.

+Create the Choosy item by dragging the window to a location - such as the item directory or a character.
-Export the item with pushing the button.
-(TODO do this with a drag) This will create a *new* item with Choosy flags.
+This will create a *new* item with Choosy flags.

 ## Choosy Selector